 We get asked this all the time from our elopement couples; “Where should I elope?”
-One of our favorite destinations for elopements in the Adirondack Mountains located in Northeastern New York!
+One of our favorite destinations for elopements is the Adirondack Mountains, located in Northeastern New York!
 The Adirondacks are about 5 hours away from New York City.
 It is a scenic ride there by car, or by train.
-And, Amtrak’s Adirondack Service has been noted as one of the “Top 10 Most Scenic Train Trips in North America”.
-The Adirondacks are only around 4.5-6 hours from Buffalo, New York, (depending on what ADK city you are traveling to?)
+And, Amtrak’s Adirondack Service has been noted as one of the “Top 10 Most Scenic Train Trips in North America.”
+The Adirondacks are only around 4.5-6 hours from Buffalo, New York (depending on what ADK city you are traveling to).

 But where is the best place to elope in the Adirondacks specifically?

 Here is a list of our favorite places you should consider for an intimate wedding or elopement in the Adirondack Mountains:

 - The quaint Bark Eater Inn has easily become one of our favorite locations to elope in the Adirondacks.
 It’s nestled in the quiet town of Keene, New York.
 To start, the lovely hosts of the property, Meghan Kirkpatrick and Tyler Nichols, are incredible to work with and meticulous with detail.
 They have worked with the owners to undertake extensive renovations over the last 6 years and have truly created a comfortable and welcoming charm to the venue.
 As a bonus, you can stay, get ready, get married, take photos and celebrate your marriage all on site of The Bark Eater Inn which makes it the perfect location for a simple and smaller wedding not looking to move around too much on your wedding day.